 No matter where you stay on camp, you’ll find a cozy place to rest your head and call home for your visit.
 Northwoods has a variety of housing.
 The type of housing for girls or groups will vary and depend on the session they attend.

 - Platform tents have four beds and are heavy canvas with wooden floors.
 Outdoor toilets are a short walk away.

 - Four-season cabins have bunk beds, sleep eight girls, and have electricity and flush toilets.

 Mason, WI 54856

 An hour drive east of Duluth—close to the Boundary Waters Canoe Area Wilderness, the Superior Hiking Trail, and Lake Superior.

 We also offer a bus to Camp Northwoods for summer campers!Expand for Map and Directions

-From Minneapolis + St. Paul
+From Minneapolis and Saint Paul